aptech/docs/docs/dtweek.rst

     :param X: data with metadata.
     :type X: NxK Dataframe

-    :param columns: Optional, names or indices of the date variable in *X* to get quarters from.
+    :param columns: Optional, names or indices of the date variable in *X* to get weeks from.
     :type columns: Jx1 Vector or string array

     :return weeks: the week components of the dates contained in the Jx1 columns specified by *columns*.